Writings

 Association of Science-Technology Centers, 1992

 Good cases studies and examples of data-gathering sheets for prototyping exhibit elements and what can be learned from them.
+It used to be available from ASTC.

 What Research Says about Learning in Science Museums